ak811/ridge-hyperparam-sweep/README.md

 # Ridge Regression Hyperparameter Sweep

-Ridge regression hyperparameter sweep (log-spaced \(\lambda\)) on the scikit-learn Diabetes dataset, with optional quadratic polynomial features (pairwise products + original features), including saved MSE-vs-\(\lambda\) plots and a patient-style prediction example.
+Ridge regression hyperparameter sweep (log-spaced $\lambda$) on the scikit-learn Diabetes dataset, with optional quadratic polynomial features (pairwise products + original features), including saved MSE-vs-λ plots and a patient-style prediction example.

 ## What this project does